SHANIB-C-K/notes-app-mern/README.md

-This project is processing not completed
+This project's processing is not completed yet.

+Today I am working on the backend processing, please wait and see.